 Naknek is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 522 people and just one neighborhood, Naknek is the 48th largest community in Alaska.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Naknek is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Naknek isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Naknek are a mix of both white- and blue-collar jobs.
 Overall, Naknek is a town of sales and office workers, professionals and managers.
 There are especially a lot of people living in Naknek who work in management occupations (15.88%), office and administrative support (13.18%) and teaching (11.82%).

 Setting & Lifestyle

 Naknek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Naknek doesn't have a public transportation system that people use to get to and from their jobs every day.
+Naknek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.